 This reminds me, pop culture figure-wise, of other political collapses.
 Dennis Miller used to be funny.
 His stand-up free associations, filled with absurdities and brain-bending arcana, were fun.
 After Chevy Chase, Dennis, dry and deadpan, was probably the only person to do SNL’s Weekend Update justice.

-But after 9/11 Dennis became very angry and Conservative.
+But after 9/11 Dennis became very angry and very conservative.
 That landed him a weekly gig on Bill O’Reilly’s show, where he delighted in lazy, right-wing cheap shots, especially at Nancy Pelosi: Miller compares Pelosi to WWE — “Both have loud obnoxious women with increasing power whose faces scare little children,” Miller attacks Pelosi for having a “sub-reptilian intellect” — likens her face to a “lizard laying on a hot rock,” Miller calls Pelosi a “shrieking harridan magpie.”

 He also became un-funny.
 When Fox launched a disastrous comedy show, the Half Hour News Hour, Miller was its pillar.
 Given free reign to stand before the cameras and riff as he pleased, Dennis was brutal: